RichardRamos1120/pvs/VPS-DEPLOYMENT.md

 The build process will:
 1. Process your CSS with Tailwind
-2. Compile and minify your JavaScript
+2. Compile and minify your TypeScript/JavaScript
 3. Create a production-ready bundle in the `build` folder

 ## Deployment Steps